-Getting any kind of movement in house edge is critical to success in online blackjack.
-As a direct head to head between you and the house, the best thing that you can do as a player is to try reduce the house edge as much as possible.
+In online blackjack, achieving any form of movement in the house edge is crucial for success.
+Since it's a direct competition between you and the house, your best strategy as a player is to minimize the house edge.

-The primary way of reducing the house edge in blackjack as standard is to play according to basic blackjack strategy, the mathematical computations of how to proceed with different hands.
+The standard method of reducing the house edge in blackjack is to follow basic blackjack strategy, which involves using mathematical calculations to determine how to approach different hands.

-Edward Oakley Thorp is the man credited with introducing the concept of card counting to the world.
-An academic, professor, investor and laterally highly successful author, his gift for mathematics would allow him to expound the theory in his international best seller, Beat the Dealer, still the definitive text on card counting for those who are intrigued to find out more, and maybe to practice their skills a little.
+Edward Oakley Thorp is widely recognized as the pioneer who introduced the concept of card counting to the world.
+A distinguished academic, professor, investor, and successful author, Thorp's mathematical prowess allowed him to articulate the theory in his international bestseller, Beat the Dealer, which remains the definitive guide on card counting.
+It serves as an excellent resource for anyone interested in learning more about the practice or honing their skills.

-The Hi-Lo card counting system is a popular system used to keep track of the proportion of high and low-value cards remaining in a deck of cards while playing blackjack.
-The system assigns a point value to each card in the deck, with the goal of keeping a running count of the total point value as cards are dealt.
+The Hi-Lo card counting system is widely used in blackjack to monitor the ratio of high and low-value cards remaining in a deck.
+This system involves assigning a point value to each card in the deck, which helps to maintain a running count of the total point value as cards are dealt.

 The system assigns the following point values to each card: